IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#device">Device</a></td>
 <td>

- information on the device and resource that is the source of this alarm
+Information on the device and resource that is the source of this alarm

 </td>
 </tr>